 My life’s ambition is not for my kids to be part of the cool club, but I like to think that having a mom who’s a food blogger earns them brownie points at some level.

-In the case of sleepovers, it’s homemade pizza on a Friday night and Overnight Pumpkin French Toast Casserole for breakfast.
+In the case of sleepovers, it’s Homemade Pizza on a Friday night and this overnight pumpkin French toast casserole for breakfast.

 Let me backtrack for a moment and tell you something about French toast casseroles.
 I generally don’t like them.
 And neither do my kids.

 I tried a recipe several years ago and the texture was downright awful.
-It was soggy, mushy and too much egg for such little toast.
+It was soggy, mushy, and had too much egg for such little toast.
 My son didn’t finish his plate, and I didn’t blame him.

-I’ve avoided french toast casserole ever since, despite the fact that they’re SO easy to make and REALLY convenient when you’re feeding a crowd.
-But then my son asked for French toast for his birthday party breakfast and I thought I’d give it a try again.
+I’ve avoided French toast casserole recipes ever since, even though they’re SO easy to make and REALLY convenient when you’re feeding a crowd.
+But then my son asked for French toast for his birthday party breakfast, and I thought I’d give it a try again.

-That’s when it hit me – maybe there was still hope for French toast casserole… emphasis on the word toast.
+That’s when it hit me – maybe there was still hope for overnight French toast casserole… emphasis on the word TOAST.

 The key is to set out half a loaf of Man Bread slices and purposely let them dry out.
 Then cut the slices into 1″ bread cubes and dry toast them in the oven until they are crispy and hard.

-Let me tell you this – starting with hard bread (rather than fresh bread) is key to making overnight French toast that isn’t soggy or mushy!
+Let me tell you this – starting with hard toasty bread (rather than fresh bread) is the key to making a French toast casserole overnight that isn’t soggy or mushy!

-It’s also super frugal, a great way to use up old bread and can be made dairy-free.
+- It’s also super frugal and a great way to use up old bread.

-The ingredients for pumpkin french toast casserole are pretty basic for any sweet breakfast dish.
+The ingredients for pumpkin French toast casserole are pretty basic.
 Apart from the pumpkin puree, you should have all the ingredients on hand year-round.
 (You could always stock up on pumpkin during the holiday sales!)

 - Bread.
-You can use store-bought french bread or homemade wheat bread for this recipe – any bread really (this brioche bread is delicious!).
+You can use a store-bought loaf French bread or Homemade Wheat Bread for this recipe – any bread really.
 But the key is to NOT use fresh bread.
-You don’t want mushy french toast.
+You don’t want mushy French toast.

 - Eggs.
 This recipe calls for a lot of eggs.
 I do not recommend using an egg substitute.
 You really want the original texture of the eggs to come through.